congtoudada/MasterPaperExperi/README.md

 ```
 Before running the above command, you have to change the root folders used in the script to reflect the location where your dataset is stored.

-2. Include pseudo anomalies from UBnormal
+2. Include pseudo anomalies from UBNormal
 ```bash
 cd util/create_anomalies
 python main.py